melusc/moodle_userscripts/README.md

 # About

-Currently, all these userscripts are written in es6+ and jsx using [preact](https://github.com/preactjs/preact).
+Currently, all these userscripts are written in es6+ and jsx with [preact](https://github.com/preactjs/preact).

-If settings are required for use, they are accessible by clicking "Open settings" in menu.
+If settings are required for use, they are accessible by opening the extension's menu and click "Open settings".